 There are a number of researchers who believe that CΨ has an effect on behavior.
-For example, Libet (1985) himself proposed that the individual can stop, veto the execution of the action during the short time between W and A (Brass et al., 2019, reviewed several studies that can be interpreted as supporting Libet's veto idea).
-Hare et al. (2009) suggested that self-control is related to a brain neurophysiological system that is different from the one related to goal planning.
-Compared to them, I suggest that CΨ has a huge influence on behavior.
-First, CΨ is a necessary and sufficient condition for the feeling of being-alive.
-It has the most important role in life – being-alive, the aliveness-feel.
-If one loses CΨ, then one life is similar to an herb.
+For example, Libet (1985) himself has proposed that the individual can stop or veto the execution of the action during the short time between W and A (Brass et al. (2019) review several studies that can be interpreted as supporting Libet’s veto idea).
+Hare et al. (2009) suggests that self-control is related to a brain neurophysiological system that is different from the one related to goal planning.
+Unlike these authors, I submit that CΨ has a huge influence on behavior.
+First, CΨ is a necessary and sufficient condition for the feeling of being alive.
+It has the most important role in life: being alive, the aliveness-feel.
+If one loses CΨ, then one’s life is similar to that of a plant.
 And if CΨ is regained, the aliveness-feel is recovered.

-Second, CΨ has important role for one’s survival.
-The CΨ initiates, stops and monitors behavior in accordance to the way the individual perceives ownself in relation to the surroundings.
-For example, a gazelle's behavior will change dramatically when it notices that a lioness is lurking in the thicket of the bushes to hunt for prey.
-And David's behavior will change completely if he finds out that the woman he fell head over heels in love with enters the party he is at.
+Second, CΨ has an important role in one’s survival.
+The CΨ initiates, stops and monitors behavior in accordance with how the individual perceives themself in relation to their surroundings.
+For example, a gazelle’s behavior will change dramatically when it notices that a lioness is lurking in a thicket of bushes nearby to hunt for prey.
+And David’s behavior will change completely if he finds out that the woman he has fallen head over heels in love with enters the party he is at.

-Given the above approach, one may comprehend Libet’s (1985) experimental results in the following way.
-Libet's experiment can be seen as examining the relationship between the first and second stages of information processing as sketched by the TOC.
-In the first stage a non-conscious processes handle the stimulus and evokes the reactive system to a level of alertness for any potential response whose choice will be determined by a conscious process in the second stage.
+Given the above approach, one may understand Libet’s (1985) experimental results in the following way.
+Libet’s experiment can be seen as examining the relationship between the first and second stages of information processing, as sketched by the TOC.
+In the first stage a nonconscious process handles the stimulus and calls the reactive system to a level of alertness for any potential response whose choice will be determined by a conscious process in the second stage.

 Consciousness and explanation

 In view of the above discussion, the following question arises.
-Is CΨ necessary for offering a satisfactory explanation for behavior?
+Is CΨ necessary for providing a satisfactory explanation of behavior?
 In other words, is it possible to understand behavior without using CΨ as an explanatory factor?

-A number of researchers have developed an approach that I shall call "consciousness-unnecessity", which proposes that CΨ has a minor importance for the explanation of behavior (e.g. Bargh & Morsella, 2008; Dawkins, 1995; Dijksterhuis & Aarts, 2010; Flanagan, 1992; Nisbett & Wilson, 1977; Velmans, 1991; Wenger, 2003).
-By contrast, other researchers have developed an approach that I shall call "consciousness-necessity", which proposes that CΨ is important for behavior explanation (e.g., Baars, 2002; Baumeister, 2008; Funder, 2009; Rakover, 1996; Weidemann, Satkunarajah & Lovibond, 2016).
+A number of researchers have developed an approach that I shall call “consciousness-unnecessity”, which proposes that CΨ has little importance for the explanation of behavior (e.g. Bargh & Morsella, 2008; Dawkins, 1995; Dijksterhuis & Aarts, 2010; Flanagan, 1992; Nisbett & Wilson, 1977; Velmans, 1991; Wenger, 2003).
+By contrast, other researchers have developed an approach that I shall call “consciousness-necessity”, which proposes that CΨ is important for behavior explanation (e.g., Baars, 2002; Baumeister, 2008; Funder, 2009; Rakover, 1996; Weidemann, Satkunarajah & Lovibond, 2016).
 Here are two examples of the consciousness-unnecessity approach.
-Dawkins (1995) wrote: "There is no prediction we can make that if the animal has consciousness it should do X but not conscious it should do Y" (p.
+Dawkins (1995) writes: “There is no prediction we can make that if the animal has consciousness it should do X but not conscious it should do Y” (p.
 139).
-And Flanagan (1992) conceived of "conscious inessentialism" as "the view that for any activity i performed in any cognitive domain d, even if we do i consciously, i can in principle be done nonconsciously" (p.
+And Flanagan (1992) conceives of “conscious inessentialism” as “the view that for any intelligent activity i performed in any cognitive domain d, even if we do i consciously, i can in principle be done nonconsciously” (p.
 129).